cpsource/SpellingBeeSolver/README.md

   'd' or 'ed' appropriately so you can check those too.
 Lines where this is done, are marked with 'r(1)' or 'r(2)'.

   sbs will also run on cygwin.
 Just copy over the Makefile, sbs.c, and sbs_words.txt.

+Make your own SpellingBee

+  ./pang | sort > new_pangrams.txt

+  Where new_pangrams.txt is a three column list as follows:
+    count of words found , pangram letters , pangram word

+  Then check a particular set of pangram letters against sbs to be sure there are real words.

 Coming Soon

   As we supported 'ed', we will support 'ing' as well.

-  The rest of the files here are only for playing around and are not documented.